 Discover Cashback Debit

-For travelers who favor Delta Air Lines and its SkyMiles program, the SunTrust Bank Delta SkyMiles World Debit Card offers additional opportunities to earn miles.
-This debit card awards you with 5,000 bonus miles after your first signature-based or PIN-based purchase and up to 1 mile per dollar on all future PIN- or signature-based purchases.
+Why we picked it: For travelers who favor Delta Air Lines and its SkyMiles program, the Delta SkyMiles® Debit Card offers additional opportunities to earn miles.
+This debit card rewards you with 5,000 bonus miles after your first signature-based or PIN-based purchase and up to 1 mile per every $2 on all future PIN- or signature-based purchases.
+While this debit card has a $95 annual fee, you can earn additional miles on Direct Delta Purchases depending on your status with Trusit — who issues this debit card.
+Truist Wealth, Truist Asset Management Account and existing Signature Advantage clients can earn 1 additional mile per $1 for Direct Delta Purchases.

 American Express Serve Cash Back

-The American Express Serve card is slightly different from others on this list, as it’s a prepaid debit card.
-Essentially, funds are not tied to a checking account; rather, the consumer loads funds onto the card, and spending is deducted from that preloaded balance.
+Why we picked it: The Serve® American Express® Prepaid Debit Account is slightly different from others on this list, as it’s a prepaid debit card.
+Essentially, funds are not tied to a checking account.
+Rather, the consumer loads funds onto the card, and spending is deducted from that preloaded balance.

-Cardholders can earn an unlimited 1% back on all their purchases, but the card has a $7.95 monthly fee.
+Cardholders can earn an unlimited 1 percent back on all their purchases, but the card has a $6.95 monthly fee.
 Additionally, you’ll pay a $3.95 fee to add more cash to the card.

 You can earn cash back for both in-person and online purchases.
 Unlike some debit cards that may make you wait until the end of the month to access your earnings, this cash back prepaid card gives you access to your rewards immediately.
 To access your cash back rewards, log in to your online account portal or the mobile app.

 Plus, Amex is known for superlative fraud protection, and this card doesn’t disappoint.
 American Express Serve cards offer purchase protection benefits typically seen only in credit cards.
-If an item you buy with the card is damaged or stolen for up to 120 days from the date of purchase, Amex may reimburse you up to $1,000 per incident.
+If an item you buy with the card is damaged or stolen for up to 120 days from the date of purchase, Amex may reimburse you up to $1,000 per incident (not to exceed $50,000).

 PayPal Debit Business Mastercard

-PayPal’s Business Debit Mastercard lets you spend the money you have with PayPal.
-Cardholders can earn unlimited 1% cash back on eligible purchases, including any made from a linked bank account, which is a unique benefit.
+Why we picked it: The PayPal Business Debit Mastercard® lets you spend the money you have with PayPal.
+Cardholders can earn unlimited 1 percent cash back on eligible purchases, including any made from a linked bank account, which is a unique benefit.
 This card also charges no annual fee.

 This card from PayPal also offers the superior benefits that come with any Mastercard, including worldwide acceptance and ATMs, online account management and protection with zero fraud liability.